allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 In order to understand **B-tree** let’s focus on **Binary Search Tree (BST)** first.

-Wait, it’s not the same?
+Wait, isn't it the same?

-What does "B" mean then?
+What does "B" stand for then?

 According to [wikipedia.org](https://en.wikipedia.org/wiki/B-tree), Edward M. McCreight, the inventor of B-tree, once said: